+One can define alimony as the provisions provided to the spouse after separation or divorce.
 If the circumstances of your marriage and divorce fall within specific parameters, you may be unable to escape paying alimony to your ex-spouse.
-However, there are a few things that could help you to get out of alimony payment.
-These factors include the following:
+However, there are a few things that could help you on how to avoid paying alimony.
+Furthermore, we would also highlight how does alimony work, how is alimony calculated, how long do you have to pay alimony, is alimony taxable and also what happens if i stop paying alimony?

 Earning less than your spouse